 Top 5 Northern Italian Cheeses

-Northern Italian Cheeses (Fontina, Casera & Bitto)Before refrigeration and modern transport, especially in remote mountain regions like the Alps, butter-making and cheesemaking were important ways of preserving milk.
 Large, cooked, well-pressed wheels, with as much whey as possible extracted, had a long shelf life and could survive the journey to distant markets.
-Some of Italy’s best known cow’s milk cheeses are produced in northern Italy, including Fontina, Taleggio, Gorgonzola, Grana Padano and Parmigiano-Reggiano.
+Some of Italy’s best known cow’s milk formaggi are northern Italian cheeses, including Fontina, Taleggio, Gorgonzola, Grana Padano and Parmigiano-Reggiano.
+Seeing the huge copper vats of milk being turned into giant wheels of Parmigiano is one of the highlights of my Northern Italian food and wine tours.
 Alpine communities have a tradition of transhumance, moving livestock to high mountain pastures in summer and back to the villages in the valleys in winter.
-Wild Alpine grasses, herbs and flowers contribute to the milk’s flavour, and cheeses produced during summer often carry their own appellations to distinguish them from similar cheeses produced year-round in the valleys.
-Here are five of northern Italy’s most famous cheeses.
+Wild Alpine grasses, herbs and flowers contribute to the milk’s flavour, and cheeses produced during summer often carry their own appellations to distinguish them from similar cheeses made year-round in the valleys.
+Here are five of the most famous northern Italian cheeses.
 If you’re in Sydney, you’ll find these cheeses and many more at Formaggi Ocello in Surry Hills.
-Well worth a visit!

 Fontina Valle d’Aosta